Am0rphous/Awesome/Artificial Intelligence/README.md

   - [Gpt4all.cpp](https://github.com/zanussbaum/gpt4all.cpp) - Locally run an Assistant-Tuned Chat-Style LLM
 - [Gpt4free](https://github.com/xtekky/gpt4free) - decentralising the Ai Industry, just some language model api's...
 - [Gpt4free-ts](https://github.com/xiangsx/gpt4free-ts) - This is a replication project for the typescript version of xtekky/gpt4free
+- [Gpt-engineer](https://github.com/AntonOsika/gpt-engineer) - Specify what you want it to build, the AI asks for clarification, and then builds it.
 - [Llama.cpp](https://github.com/ggerganov/llama.cpp) - Port of Facebook's LLaMA model in C/C++
 - [Llama_index](https://github.com/jerryjliu/llama_index) - LlamaIndex (GPT Index) is a project that provides a central interface to connect your LLM's with external data.
 - [Micro-gpt](https://github.com/muellerberndt/micro-gpt) - A minimal generic autonomous agent based on GPT3.5/4.
 Can analyze stock prices, perform network security tests, create art, and order pizza.